 \subsection{Cooperative Controller}

-We assume that the AVs have vehicle-to-infrastructure (V2I) communication abilities, and the global state of the entire mixed traffic system is available to the AVs for designing their input.
-Specifically, given a formation $S$, we consider a static state feedback controller for AVs
+We assume that all the involved vehicles have vehicle-to-vehicle (V2V) or vehicle-to-infrastructure (V2I) communication capabilities, and the global state of the entire mixed traffic system is available to the AVs for designing their input.
+Given a formation $S$, we consider static state feedback control as

 We use $z_2(t)$ to denote a performance output for the global mixed traffic system

 where $Q^{\frac{1}{2}} = \mathrm{diag}\left(\gamma_s,\ldots,\gamma_s,\gamma_v,\ldots,\gamma_v\right)\in \mathbb{R}^{2n \times 2n} $ and $R^{\frac{1}{2}} = \mathrm{diag}(\gamma_u,\ldots,\gamma_u)\in \mathbb{R}^{k \times k} $.
 The weight coefficients $\gamma_s,\gamma_v,\gamma_u>0$ represent the penalty for spacing error, velocity error and control input, respectively.
 When applying the controller $u=-K_S x$, the dynamics of the closed-loop mixed traffic system then become